Fishing - Fall Crappie Fishing Tactics

 Small Crankbaits

-Even the best bait will fail if it is presented poorly.
+Even the best bait fails if it is presented poorly.
 In fall crappie fishing, the difference between success and frustration often comes down to depth and speed.
-Keep the presentation slow, controlled, and matched to the fish’s position.
-If the bite is slow, adjust one factor at a time: depth, color, speed, or bait type.
-Changing too many things at once makes it difficult to learn what the fish want.
+Keep your presentation slow, controlled, and matched to the fish’s position.

-Gear Recommendations for Fall Crappie Fishing
+Gear for Fall Crappie Fishing

 Rod and Reel